denten-books/plain-text/2-surface.md

 machine operator must have trust in the system design to render its internal states faithfully.
-And because system control characters grew from several machine instructions in the first decades of the twentieth century to complicated and infinitely "Turing-complete" programming languages by the 1950s, much of the systems internals are habitually hidden from the average machine user.
+And because system control characters grew from several machine instructions in the first decades of the twentieth century to complicated and infinitely extensible "Turing-complete" programming languages by the 1950s, much of the systems internals are habitually hidden from the average machine user.
 For convenience's sake, and later for loftier reasons like intellectual rights management and system security, the user is given access to partial, simulated representations of machine internals.
 Such compromise informs the system architecture of most consumer devices, from digital cameras to mobile phones, and to electronic book readers.

 On December 9, 1968 Douglas Engelbart, then founder and primary investigator at the NASA- and ARPA-funded Augmentation Research Center lab at the Stanford